Angelido/SPM/Assignment1/README.md

 ## Folder Structure

+- **a1-softmax.pdf**: The assignment track in PDF format.
+- **report.pdf**: The assignment report in PDF format.
 - **softmax_code**: Contains the code for the assignment.
-- **report.pdf**: The assignment report in PDF format.
+- **scripts**: Contains the main scripts used to perform the experiments.
 - **Figures**: Contains the figures generated from the experiments.
 Two of them are included in the report, and one figure shows the speedup curve.
-- **scripts**: Contains the main scripts used to perform the experiments.